lachatak/scalalearn/sparkscalaz/README.md

 ### Conclusions ###
 I believe that the **ReaderWriterState** monad is a really good tool worth playing around with.
 I hope I managed to show you some interesting ideas about it and also persuaded you that sometime it is beneficial to look a bit farther than your actual task.
-Though bear in mind YAGNI!!
+Though bear in mind ***YAGNI***!!